jeju5/management/cs/aws/aws_developer.md

       * Condition function returns True/False, determining rest of the part in the section to be continued.
     * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation) (the order it defined doesn't matter, they are created in a parallel manner)
     * Mappings: custom mappings of key to different values (ex: use different key-values for different regions; AMI is an amazon VM image)
+    * Transforms
+      * AWS SAM version
-    * Transforms: version of AWS SAM or outside reference from s3(when used with AWS::Include)
+      * external reference to S3 (when used with AWS::Include)
     * Outputs: export for cross-stack reference
       * For each AWS account, Export names must be unique within a region. (not across the global)
       * whatever is Export name can be retrieved with Fn::ImportValue in different stack.
     * CloudFormation templates are uploaded to S3 (by default it creates one in a region, and reuse it for that purpose)

+* Cloud Formation & StackSets
+  * Feature of applying create, update, or delete stacks across multiple accounts and regions with a single operation

   * AWS SAM (Serverless Application Model)
     * AWS SAM CLI lets you locally build, test, and debug serverless applications
     * SAM template is an extension of CloudFormation template
+      * When there are need for serverless approach and you were given two options SAM vs CFN: SAM is closer to answer (even though CFN can deploy serverless apps)
     * SAM CLI commands
       * sam package: "to S3" package up your deployment packages and upload it to S3
         ```